odinhg/INF368A_EXC1/README.md

 We see that the classes the classifier is trained on are well-separated even in 2 dimensions after applying UMAP.
 This holds true for both the test data and the training data.
 There seems to be some slight confusion in the test data between *Codonellopsis* and a few other classes.
 For the unseen classes, we observe some separation, but also some overlap.
 Especially the third unseen class *Chaetoceros*, overlap with both other unseen classes.

-### Close and far-away samples
+### Close and far-away samples within classes
 We compute the center for each class and show the 5 closest images and the 5 furthest away images with respect to the Euclidean distance to their class center.
 The top and bottom row are the closest and furthest away images, respectively.
+In this task we use samples from the training data.

 ![Closest and furthest away samples in class 0](closest_and_furthest_images_class_0.png)
 ![Closest and furthest away samples in class 1](closest_and_furthest_images_class_1.png)